Zdravko Mamić

-Zdravko Mamić (born 16 July 1959) is a Croatian former football administrator and sports agent.
+Zdravko Mamić (born 16 July 1959) is a Croatian-Bosnian former football administrator and sports agent.
 From 2003 to 2016, he was the executive director of Croatian football club GNK Dinamo Zagreb.

 Mamić also worked as an advisor at NK Lokomotiva and later, between 2016 and 2021, at Dinamo Zagreb.
 In 2018, he was found guilty of tax fraud in Croatia at which point, in order to avoid going to prison, he fled to neighbouring Bosnia and Herzegovina where he's been living as a fugitive from justice ever since.

 Early life

-Mamić was born in Bjelovar, PR Croatia, FPR Yugoslavia on 16 July 1959 to Herzegovinian Croat parents Josip (1929-2003) and Lucija Mamić, originally from the Herzegovina villages of Zidine and Bukova Gora, respectively.
-They had moved to the PR Croatia federal unit within FPR Yugoslavia in 1956 in search of expanded employment opportunities.
+Mamić was born in Bjelovar, PR Croatia, FPR Yugoslavia on 16 July 1959 to Herzegovinian Croat parents Josip (1929–2003) and Lucija Mamić, originally from the Herzegovina villages of Zidine and Bukova Gora, respectively, who had moved, in 1956, to the PR Croatia federal unit within FPR Yugoslavia in search of expanded employment opportunities.
 Mamić has two siblings, both of whom would go on to become professional footballers: older brother Stojko (born 1957) and younger brother Zoran (1971).

-In the 1970s, Zdravko with his two brothers (older Stojan and younger Zoran) moved from Bjelovar to the Zagreb suburb of Sesvete while their father was off working in West Germany as part of the gastarbeiter programme.
+In the 1970s, with his two brothers (older Stojan and younger Zoran), teenage Zdravko moved from Bjelovar to the Zagreb suburb of Sesvete while their father was off working in West Germany as part of the gastarbeiter programme.